htrc/reinhart-jencks-fads/README.md

 - If outside range:
   - Applies **gray fill** and **reduced opacity**
 - Uses inline styles with `!important` to override existing SVG styles

+---

+## 🧠 Author Metadata Interaction: Hover & Pop-up Detail Cards

+This feature enables users to interactively explore author details within the Jencks Diagram by hovering over or clicking on author names, dynamically pulling information from the `author_editcore.csv` file.

+---

+### 🔧 Features
+- **Hover Interaction**: Hovering over an author's name displays a tooltip popup with the author’s name.
+- **Click Interaction**: Clicking an author's name opens a detailed pop-up card with metadata.
+- **Dynamic Data Retrieval**: Information is retrieved live from the CSV based on the author name.
+- **Fallback Handling**:
+  - If an author's metadata is not found in the CSV, no pop-up is displayed.
+  - If certain fields (like VIAF or Wikipedia links) are missing, "No Link" disabled buttons are shown.

+---

+### 📖 Metadata Displayed
+- Last Name, First Name
+- Birth Year
+- Death Year
+- Works in VIAF Catalog (shows **Yes** if VIAF link exists, **No** otherwise)
+- Works in HTRC Catalog
+- Number of Built/Biological Comparisons
+- Buttons linking to Wikipedia and VIAF pages (if available)

+---

+### ⚙️ Key Functions

+#### `attachEventHandlers()`
+- Adds event listeners to all `<text>` elements in the SVG.
+- On **hover**: Displays a yellow popup showing the author’s name.
+- On **click**: Calls `showAuthorDetails()` to show a full metadata card.

+#### `showAuthorDetails(author, event)`
+- Retrieves metadata from `csvData` based on the author's name.
+- Populates and displays a detail card next to the clicked name.
+- Includes logic:
+  - If Wikipedia or VIAF link exists → adds active link buttons.
+  - If not → shows disabled buttons.
+  - Shows "Works in VIAF Catalog" as **Yes** or **No** depending on VIAF data.

+#### `resetPage()`
+- Clears pop-ups and restores the original unhighlighted SVG view.

+---

+### 🔍 Matching Logic
+- Matches the author's **lowercased Last Name** from the `author_editcore.csv`.
+- **Exact matching**: Case-insensitive match between the clicked SVG text and the CSV name field.
+- If a match is not found, no metadata popup is shown.
+- Future versions can improve matching accuracy by using the "Jencks Name" column.

+---

+### 💡 Integration Note
+- Works independently of the search bar and year slider.
+- Fully integrated into the interactive SVG environment for seamless UX.